 Students are encouraged to consume all food and drinks in the cafeteria during breakfast and lunch.
-Students, at the discretion of teachers and the administration, are permitted small, individual snacks or water while in certain classrooms.
-Prohibited classrooms and areas included the auditorium, band/music room, art room, career tech labs, makerspace, computer lab, and robotics lab.
-Students are required to discard trash and clean up any spills.
-Open food or drink containers shall not be kept in lockers at any time.
+Students, at the discretion of teachers and administration, are permitted small, individual snacks or water while in certain classrooms.
+Prohibited classrooms and areas include: Auditorium, Band/Music room, art room, career tech labs, makerspace, computer labs, and the robotics lab.
+Students are required to discard of all trash and clean up any spills.
+Open food and drink containers should not be kept in lockers at any time.